 A Vindman ad called “What Is Real” flashes an image of Anderson with this family as ominous narration says the Republican candidate “got caught lying again, faking a family.”

-“Ready, sweetie?” says the Anderson look-alike, tossing a Frisbee-like toy at a cutout of one of the girls and watching as the disc falls to the ground.
+“Ready, sweetie?” says the Anderson look-alike, tossing a Frisbee at a cutout of one of the girls and watching as the disc falls to the ground.
 This ad, called “Fake,” warns that the Republican candidate is trying to fool people about lots of things, including his extreme views against abortion.

 Vindman has made protecting abortion rights a central issue in his campaign.
 Anderson, by contrast, celebrated the Supreme Court overturning the Roe v.
 Wade ruling that had legalized abortion nationwide, and has said he supports leaving women’s access to reproductive health care up to individual states to decide.